Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/ActivityConfiguration.md

 ![Configure Flow](/Docs/img/ActivityConfiguration_ConfigureFlow.png)

-## Action Configuration Can Use a Set of Defined UI Controls
+## Activity Configuration Can Use a Set of Defined UI Controls

 Learn more about the [UI Control Definitions.](/Docs/ForDevelopers/DevelopmentGuides/ConfigurationControls.md)

+## Activities Signal To Downstream Siblings
+Signaling is the process by which an Activity informs other Activities what data it will be able to produce at run-time.
+This is critical to enabling easy design-time configuration.
+[Learn more](/Docs/ForDevelopers/OperatingConcepts/Signaling.md).

 =======================
 this content has some overlap with the above content and should be merged into it.